zlatozar/study-paip/ch11/Readme.md

 algorithms that can solve the problem, but the system itself, rather than the programmer, is responsible for the details of the algorithm.

+We shall view functional programming as computation in evaluation mode (no information guessing is allowed) and relational programming as computation in a deduction mode (information guessing is allowed.)

 ### Prolog

+A Prolog program consists of a collection of _procedures_.
+Each procedure defines a particular _predicate_, being a certain relationship between its arguments.
+A procedure consists of one or more assertions, or _clauses_.
+It is convenient to think of two kinds of
+clauses: _facts_ and _rules_.

 _In Prolog, there's not often a finely detailed step-by-step recipe._ If you find the relation you have to write few lines of code.